 iMMAP is proud to announce the launch of a new flagship project funded by EU humanitarian aid.
-The nine-month Returns Context Monitoring project is centered around Syrian refugee and internally displaced people (IDP) returns and the barriers that Syrians face in safely and securely returning within or to their country or place of origin.
+The nine-month Returns Context Monitoring project is centered on Syrian refugee and internally displaced people (IDP) returns and the barriers that Syrians face in safely and securely returning within or to their country or place of origin.
 The analysis conducted by iMMAP will serve to improve the operational planning and prioritization of humanitarian responses for Syrians.

 With a budget of EUR 500,000, the Returns Context Monitoring project formally kicked-off on July 15, 2020 and will run until April 14, 2021.
 The project will be based out of the iMMAP MENA Regional Office in Jordan.